 Push the tongue out of the way using a tongue depressor or finger.

 Identify the most prominent part of the abscess.
+Point-of-care ultrasound is sometimes used to localize the abscess.

 Inject 2 to 3 mL of anesthetic (1% lidocaine with epinephrine) into the mucosa using a 25-gauge needle attached to the 5-mL syringe.